The 2021 IMPRS Application Call is CLOSED and information on the 2022 Call will be available from autumn 2021.

 What we offer

-The MPIPZ and the Universities in Cologne and Düsseldorf form an outstanding cluster for basic research in the plant sciences.
+The MPIPZ and the University of Cologne form an outstanding cluster for basic research in the plant sciences.
 Supported through the Excellence Strategy of the German federal and state governments (see CEPLAS homepage), we offer a truly interdisciplinary training of young researchers who will work in a supportive international environment designed to harness creativity.